openxthinking/bullet-docs/docs/snippets.md

 ?> Before you proceed with this tutorial, make sure you've the correct license for the font you are going to use and that it is intended for use on a commercial website.
 Purchase the webfont version of the font.

-!> The font files must include the WOFF and WOFF2 file types (EOT, TTF and OTF are not a webfont file types).
+!> The font files must include the WOFF and WOFF2 file types (EOT, TTF and OTF are not webfont file types).

 #### Step 1: Upload font
 1. From Shopify admin, go to `Settings → Files`